Potash wars (California): The war

-On June 17, 1910, eight men were spotted heading to Borax Lake to claim jump land of the California Trona Company.
-The men were unprepared for the remote harsh Desert.
-Next day Austin sent two employees around the lake, they found 6 of the men in poor health, with no water, the leader of the claim jump, Chas S. Davidson died on the lake.

-June 20, 1910 "On Saturday afternoon when the boys were brought to Borax I furnished them with food and had them all sign a quitclaim deed relinquishing to California Trona.
+On June 17, 1910, eight men were spotted heading to Borax Lake to claim jump land claimed by the California Trona Company.
+The men were unprepared for the remote, harsh Mojave Desert.
+The next day, Austin sent two employees to the lake, who found six of the claim jumpers in poor health with no water; the leader of the claim jumpers, Chas S. Davidson, died on the lake.
+According to an entry in Austin's diary dated June 20, 1910: "On Saturday afternoon when the boys were brought to Borax I furnished them with food and had them all sign a quitclaim deed relinquishing to California Trona."

-On October 19, 1910, 44 new Los Angeles claim jumpers arrived at Searles, their leader was Henry E. Lee, an Oakland attorney.
-The group has surveyors, laborers and 20 men armed guards/gunmen.
-The leader of the guards/gunmen was Wyatt Earp.
-They camp at the abandoned town of Slate Range City.
-To help stake their claim five of Earp's armed men, went to the nearby Austin claim in the morning.
+On October 19, 1910, 44 new claim jumpers from Los Angeles arrived at Searles Lake, including their leader Henry E. Lee, an Oakland attorney.
+The group had surveyors, laborers and 20 armed guards/gunmen.
+The leader of the armed guards was Wyatt Earp, already a national celebrity for his work as a lawman in Tombstone, Arizona and other places across the western frontier.
+Beginning in 1901, Earp had gone to the desert from Los Angeles and made a number of mining claims.
+The party camped at the abandoned town of Slate Range City.
+To help stake their claim, five of Earp's armed men went to the nearby Austin claim in the morning.
 Earp told the group they were trespassers on the claim they owned.
-One of the men grabbed Earp's shotgun being held by one of his men.
-Earp pulled his automatic weapon and told him to let go and he did.
-As calm returned one man accidentally discharged his gun.
-On October 25, 1910, a US Marshall came and arrested Earp and 27 of his men and served them with a summons from Judge Charles W. Slack to appear before the U.S. Circuit Court for Contempt.
-Starting in 1901 Earp had gone to the desert from Los Angeles and made a number of mining claims.
+One of the men reportedly grabbed Earp's shotgun being held by one of his men.
+Earp pulled his automatic weapon and told the man to let go and he did.
+As calm returned, one man accidentally discharged his gun.
+On October 25, a U.S. Marshal arrived to arrest Earp and 27 of his men and served them with a summons from Judge Charles W. Slack to appear before the U.S. Circuit Court for contempt.